-For the fourth service project, I decided to do something near and dear to my heart, tutor elementary school children.
+For the fourth service project in 2017, I decided to do something near and dear to my heart, tutor elementary school children.
 Can you believe it took me two months to find a place to actually volunteer?
 YReads, associated with the YMCA is the name of the program I chose.
 After I found a program, it took a full three months (or so) for me to be approved.
 I’d forgotten that working with children requires a million and one items: application, resume, three references, a webinar about not molesting children, and a background check.
 Sheesh!
 This is why I didn’t begin until April.

-During April and May, I’ve tutored children in reading.
+During April and May, I tutored children in reading.
 But, these aren’t just any children.
 Have you heard the term ESL?
 If not, it stands for English as a Second Language.
 These children attend one of Jacksonville’s designated ESL schools.
 I typically have the same two students at the beginning of the hour.
 One is from the Democratic Republic of the Congo, and the second half hour, I tutor students who are Hispanic, mostly from Mexico.

 My time with these children has been hopeful.
 Little kids are resilient and motivated in a multitude of ways.
 For example, the Congolese girl moved to the States two years ago.
 English is one of four languages she speaks.